ohlerlab/clip_pipeline/README.md

    bash test_run.sh

-It will download sequence for human chr1 and hg19 gtf/gff3 annotation.
+It will download sequence for human chr1 and hg19 gtf/gff3 annotation (derived from [GRCh37.p13.genome.fa](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/GRCh37.p13.genome.fa.gz)).

+Check the `results/` folder after successful execution (see section [Expected output](#expected-output) below for more details on each output subfolder).

+ - `align_reads` : contains alignment files in `.sam` format
+ - `call_peaks` : results of the PARalyzer peak caller - your main file is `[sample].clusters` in `.csv` format
+ - `omniclip` : results of the omniCLIP peak caller - find final called peaks for each sample in `.bed` format as `output_[sample]/pred.bed`
+ - `prepare_aligned` : contains final sorted and deduplicated alignment files in `.bam` and `.sam` format
+ - `process_reads` : intermediate fastq files after adapter trimming and extracting UMIs

 ### Step 5: Execute workflow on your data